fredmontet/gatsby-plugin-snipcart/README.md

 `apiKey` (required): Your Snipcart API key.
 If not set, it will try to find it in `process.env.SNIPCART_API_KEY`.

-`autopop`: Whether or not the cart will open once a product is added.
-(Defaults to `false`)

 `js`: A Snipcart JavaScript file.
-(Defaults to `https://cdn.snipcart.com/scripts/2.0/snipcart.js`)

-`jquery`: A jQuery file to link to.
-Set to `false` for none.
-(Defaults to `https://ajax.googleapis.com/ajax/libs/jquery/2.2.2/jquery.min.js`)

 `styles`: A stylesheet file to link to.
 Set to `false` for none.

-(Defaults to `https://cdn.snipcart.com/themes/2.0/base/snipcart.min.css`)
+`defaultLocation` (default: True): Add the Snipcart markup after the body.
+If you want to change its location, set this variable to false and add the markup yourself but don't forget to add the API key yourself.